timrichardson/Prime-Ubuntu-18.04/README.md

 also, properly install the nvidia drivers the standard ubuntu way, from Additional Drivers

+* This code assumes the nvidia drivers are installed.
+They are installed by the standard Ubuntu module, but if you did the standard 18.04 `prime-select intel`, they are no longer installed in the kernel.
+So do `prime-select nvidia` and reboot.
+Make sure you have the nvidia drivers running before proceeding.

 * Ubuntu 18.04 (might work with other distros if you change some paths)